Fine Double-Hemisphere World Map—Jaillot’s Final World Map

-Fine example of Hubert Jaillot's final double hemishpere map of the World, published in Amsterdam in 1719.
+Fine example of Hubert Jaillot's final double hemisphere map of the world, first published in 1695.

 Alexis-Hubert Jaillot (ca. 1632-1712) was one of the most important French cartographers of the seventeenth century.
 Jaillot traveled to Paris with his brother, Simon, in 1657, hoping to take advantage of Louis XIV's call to the artists and scientists of France to settle and work in Paris.
 Originally a sculptor, he married the daughter of Nicholas Berey, Jeanne Berey, in 1664, and went into partnership with Nicholas Sanson's sons.
 Beginning in 1669, he re-engraved and often enlarged many of Sanson's maps, filling in the gap left by the destruction of the Blaeu's printing establishment in 1672.